I am a third-year doctoral candidate in the Department of English at Harvard University and the recipient

-My research focuses on narrative voice in 20th- and 21st-century novels, with particular attention to the formal choices that authors make in depicting minds that have experienced trauma.
-My wider academic interests include narratology, book history, feminist studies, queer studies, literary modernism, contemporary poetry, and speculative and dystopian fiction.
+My dissertation research focuses on narrative voice and literary form in 20th- and 21st-century dystopian novels.
+My wider academic interests include narratology, book history, feminist studies, queer studies, trauma studies, literary modernism, contemporary poetry, and speculative fiction.

 Before coming to Harvard, I received my BA from Stanford University, graduating with honors in English and a minor in Feminist and Queer Studies, and I completed an MFA in Creative Writing (Poetry) at the University of Virginia, where I held a Poe-Faulkner Fellowship.